joc-mer/mc-server-compose/README.md

 ## Start the server

+To
-To start the containers, create a new world if necessary and open the web browser with the admin, execute:
+- start the containers,
+- create a new world if no one exists and
+- open the web browser with the admin
+execute:
 ```sh
 ./start
 ```